-Here is a list of the options (commands) that are at the disposal of the Fluka user to prepare an input file.
+Here is a list of the options (commands) that are at the disposal of the FLUKA user to prepare an input file.
 In the rest of this section, the same commands will be presented by grouping them according to the different services they can provide.

-ASSIGNMAt defines the correspondence between region and material indices and defines regions where a magnetic field exists a magnetic field exists particle distributions and dose equivalent conversion factors, and with isotope ranges defines most of the beam characteristics (energy, profile, divergence, particle type)
+ASSIGNMAt defines the correspondence between n region and materia l indices and define es regions where a magnetic field exists particle distributions and dose equivalent conversion factors, and with isotope ranges